KyoriPowered/adventure-docs/source/localization.rst

 The first ``translate`` method provides the translation key and locale as an argument and expects a nullable ``MessageFormat`` in return.
 This system is comparable to Minecraft's built-in localization system, using the standard Java `message format <https://docs.oracle.com/javase/8/docs/api/java/text/MessageFormat.html>`_ for arguments.

-If the first ``translate`` method returns ``null`, the second method which provides the translatable component and locale as an argument can be used.
+If the first ``translate`` method returns ``null``, the second method which provides the translatable component and locale as an argument can be used.
 This method allows for much richer customization of the translation process as you can return an entire component.
-This means you can, for example, customize the colour and styling of the translated component, rather than relying solely on strings for the message format system.
+This means you can, for example, customize the color and styling of the translated component, rather than relying solely on strings for the message format system.

 .. warning::